 Why Do I Eat Even When I’m Full?

-Woman eating a donut standing in front of the fridge feeling frustrated that she is eating even when full.
+Woman eating a donut standing in front of the fridge feeling frustrated and wanting to find a trauma therapist in CDA to help her stop emotionally eating.

 Have you ever found yourself aimlessly scrounging in the pantry, trying to find something to satisfy a craving?
 You might have just eaten dinner, but now you want something else, especially as the night winds down and you’re about to watch your favorite show.
 Let me tell you…I have been there!
 I knew I wasn’t hungry, how could I be, I just ate dinner an hour ago!
 But I wanted something and for me, that something is 9 times out of 10, something sweet.